Mercury and Argus

 - © The Norton Simon Foundation

-The subject is taken from classical mythology.
-Jupiter, enamored of the beautiful Io, has transformed the woman into a white heifer in order to protect her from the jealousy of Juno.
-The suspicious Juno, however, gives the heifer to the hundred-eyed Argus to guard.
-In this scene, Mercury, sent by Jupiter to kill Argus, slyly approaches the watchman after lulling him to sleep with his pipe.
-Io stands placidly at the right.
+Mercury and Argus, a story of love and deceit, derives from Ovid’s Metamorphoses.
+Jupiter transforms his paramour, Io, into a white heifer to protect her from his jealous wife, Juno.
+Upon realizing this, Juno places the heifer under the watch of the giant Argus.
+Jordaens depicts the tense moment when Mercury, sent by Jupiter to kill Argus, slyly approaches the watchman after lulling him to sleep with his pipe; Io stands placidly by at the right.

 Possibly Jaques de Roore (sale, The Hague, 4 September 1747, no. 79).